X

 Youtube video

-Most vegetables appreciate some relief from afternoon sun in hot summer climates, but some crops are especially sensitive.
+Most vegetables appreciate some relief from intense afternoon sun during the hottest part of summer, but some crops are especially sensitive to heat and direct sunlight.

 Chart displaying various fruits and vegetables that benefit from afternoon shade: ginger, turmeric, strawberries, pumpkins, tomatoes, peppers, eggplant, squash, garlic, blackberries, artichokes, and chard.